alexanderchan/memocache/README.md

 Creates a new cache instance.

 - `options.stores`: An array of `CacheStore` instances
-- `options.defaultOptons`: Default options for cache queries
+- `options.defaultTTL`: Default Time-To-Live for cache entries
+- `options.defaultFresh`: Revalidate stale data after this time
 - `options.context`: (Optional) A custom context for managing async operations

 Returns an object with the following methods: